NexPlayer/Unity-SDK/basic/events.md

 # Events

-The NexPlayer™ SDK provides a list of virtual methods which begin with "Event".
+The NexPlayer  SDK provides a list of virtual methods which begin with "Event".
 These allow you to provide custom behavior to answer any **NexPlayerEvent**.

 ## NexPlayerAPI for events